The completion of a creative project brings a lot of mixed feelings.

 When you feel recharged, it’s time to shut out the world again and focus on your inner world.
 Sit with your ideas.
 Make time to play with your creative tools.
 If you are a writer, sit down with a pen and paper.
 If you are a painter, start sketching.

 You don’t have to have a direction for what you’re creating.
 Whatever your discipline, whatever your tools, lock yourself in a room and see what happens.
-You don’t need to have expectations.
-You don’t need to make anything polished or beautiful.
+You don’t need to have expectations and you don’t need to make anything polished or beautiful.
 Get raw ideas out of you.
 It will feel uncomfortable if you aren’t inspired, but that discomfort is worth pushing through.

 It’s time.
 You are a creator.
 You are meant to make things.
 The more you make, the better you will get.